-Jason worked hard, excelled in high school and received academic scholarships to attend Cornell University.
+Jason worked hard, excelled in high school, and received academic scholarships to attend Cornell University.
 After being employed in a union civil service job for a year, Jason decided to pursue a law career, and Penn Law was his first choice.
 He graduated from Penn, where he represented indigent clients in the school’s Food Stamp and Civil Practice Clinics.

-He also volunteers to mediate lawyer fee dispute claims as part of the Philadelphia Bar Association’s program to assist clients who are dissatisfied with the amount charged for legal services.
+He also volunteers to mediate lawyer fee dispute claims as part of the Philadelphia Bar Association’s program to assist clients dissatisfied with the amount charged for legal services.
 Jason volunteers with the Support Center for Child Advocates, representing the interests of children involved in dependency matters.
 He also works with Philadelphia VIP, which serves clients who cannot afford to pay for legal assistance.
-He is on Philadelphia County’s Honor Roll for his Pro Bono service.
+He is on Philadelphia County’s most recent Honor Roll for his Pro Bono service.

 Jason is passionate about the city he has chosen to make his home for nearly three decades.
 He has lived in several neighborhoods and has made his home in Bella Vista for almost two decades, where he resides with his wife and two daughters, who attend public school.
 Jason is co-President of the Friends of Cianfrani Park and regularly volunteers in park cleanups and neighborhood initiatives.